rubenmromero/endpoints-checker/README.md

 # Endpoints Checker

-Tool to check periodically a set of services defined in a configuration schema
+Tool to check periodically a set of services defined in a configuration schema.

 ## Configuration